jessicatarra/mods/README.md

 Only output errors to standard err.
 Hides the spinner and success messages that would go to standard err.

+#### Text Area Mode

+`--text-area`

+Enter to text area mode, which will open a text area component.
+This is useful when you want to provide multi-line input or detailed text content.

 #### Reset Settings

 `--reset-settings`